 Your dog will walk around with you and pass close to several people (at least three).
 This demonstrates that your dog can move politely in pedestrian traffic and can remain under control in public spaces.

-Your dog can show interest in strangers, but must continue to walk with you and avoid any sign of over-exuberance (such as jumping on straining on the leash) or shyness.
+Your dog can show interest in strangers, but must continue to walk with you and avoid any sign of over-exuberance (such as jumping up on strangers or straining on the leash) or shyness.

 Your dog must be able to do sit and do down on your command.
 Then, the owners will choose a position (sit or down, it’s your choice) and leave the dog in the stay.
 Your dog will be on a 20ft long line for this evaluation.